ale-bena/MPI-vs-OpenMP-implementations-for-a-parallel-matrix-transposition/README.md

    - Open the `exec_mpi.pbs` file:
      - Right-click the file and select **Open with default text editor**.
      - Locate the line:
+     - Locate the line:
        ```bash
        # path of the directory, change it in order to run
        dir_path="/home/alessandro.benassi/MPIproject"
        ```
      - Replace `alessandro.benassi` with your `name.surname`.